scoobiii/OSI8/Configures Ops Agent to collect telemetry from the app and restart Ops Agent..md

 2:36
 meeting the needs of your users as expressed by good SLOs?
 2:41
-The next thing to make sure you're monitoring covers 2:43 is what the "SRE" book refers to as the golden signals.
+The next thing to make sure you’re monitoring covers 2:43 is what the “SRE” book refers to as the golden signals.
 2:47
 Traffic is essentially a measure of how much
 2:49